alialauren1/Swim-Fly-Drone-Pelican-Paddler-/README.md

 ## Testing and Results

 ### Preliminary
-Our senior project requires our chamber to be able to acheive at minimum, 5 ft depth.
+We want our chamber to be able to acheive at minimum, 5 ft depth.
 Calculations were run, shown below, to determine the pressure that coincides with a depth of 5 ft in water.
 Being a little under 16.5 psi, we decided to run initial tests at 16.5 psi.

 <img width="558" alt="Screenshot 2024-03-19 at 9 05 30 PM" src="https://github.com/alialauren1/ME405-Term-Project/assets/157066441/ff3288be-28b8-42c2-b472-b3d4093e939d">